Posted by: BeneFIT Corporate Wellness

 “It has been satisfying to see more people turning to bicycles since the pandemic,” says Joan Hanscom, former Executive Director or the Valley Preferred Cycling Center.
 “While partaking in this safe, outdoor activity, people rediscovered the joy of cycling.
 We’ve been fortunate to welcome loads of new kids and adults into our summer programs, giving them the opportunity to learn to ride safely AND have fun; hopefully setting them up for a lifelong enjoyment of our sport.”

-For more information about our local velodrome, and their community programs, visit Valley Preferred Cycling Center.
+For more information about our local velodrome and its community programs, visit Valley Preferred Cycling Center.

 Overcoming the obstacles